Skyflower: Graceful, Weeping Shrub

 When to Plant

 The best time to plant skyflower is in the fall.
-This gives your plant three seasons to grow roots and get established before the following summer.
+This gives it three seasons to grow roots and get established before the following summer.

 How to Care for Skyflower